Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Tutorial/Phase3.md

 updated: 2020-10-02 14:50:11.412979
 ```

 The `access_token` you need for your Dataset Insights notebook is the access token shown by the above command, minus the `'Bearer '` part.
-So in this case, we should input `0CfQbhJ6gjYIHjC6BaP5gkYn1x5xtAp7ZA9I003fTNT1sFp` in the notebook.
+So, in this case, we should input `0CfQbhJ6gjYIHjC6BaP5gkYn1x5xtAp7ZA9I003fTNT1sFp` in the notebook.

-* **Action**: Copy the access token excluding the `'Bearer '` part to the corresponding field in the Dataset Inisghts notebook.
+* **Action**: Copy the access token excluding the `'Bearer '` part to the corresponding field in the Dataset Insights notebook.

 Once you have entered all the information, the block of code should look like the screenshot below (the actual values you input will be different):